mesolimbo/definition-of-done/README.md

 ### Updating content

 The core of the documentation is located in a set of YAML data files in the `_data` directory.
-A sections.yml file lists all the sections and the section blurbs, as well as a the name of each section's details YAML file.
-Each section's details file contains a list of elements, each with a title, summary, and expandable content.
+The `sections.yml` file lists all the sections, their `title` and `blurb`, as well as a the name of each section's `details` YAML file.

+Each section's details file contains a list of steps, each with a `title`, `summary`, and expandable `content`.
 The details are written in Markdown and can include HTML.

 ### Customize CSS